vaibhavi0804/lineage-auditor/README.md

 **Questions?** Open a GitHub issue or check the [design documentation](DESIGN_DOC.md)!

-*Built with â¤ï¸ for data teams that care about quality.*
+*Built with love for data teams that care about quality.*